Robo-man23/Fire-Fighting-Robot-V1/README.md

 The main brain of this project is Arduino UNO/Mega depending upon applicating features.
 In my case, I‘m using the gsm module as features are more all pins of Arduino UNO are full so Arduino mega is used.
 But I cannot find 2g sim card anywhere so without 2g sim card, the alert message feature is useless so without the SMS feature Arduino UNO can be used.
 L298n motor driver is used to run the 4 motors of the robot.
 L293d motor driver shield has only some pins left for Arduino so here l298n is used rather than l293d for efficient use of all pins.
 2 motors of two directions (left, right) are connected parallelly to run all 4 motors.
 Relay of 5v 1 channel is used to on/off the pump for water flow, for that 9v battery is used.
 The ultrasonic sensor is used to detect obstacles, with that two servo motors are used one for the obstacle to detecting an obstacle in both directions and the other is for water tube moves up and down.
 3 flame sensors are used to detect fire in all 3 directions à left, center, right out of which the center should be of 4 pins so that the fourth pin is of analog pin used to calculate the distance of fire from the robot.
 Gsm 800l module is used with 2g sim card properly inserted and connected according to the circuit diagram.
 Arduino IDE software is used to write and upload the code to Arduino.

+## **Features-**

+1. Detects fire in 180 degree of flame sensor sensing angle.
+2. Avoids obstacles in its way.
+3. 350ml water container.
+4. Less water loss.
+5. Robust and mechanical strong.
+6. Sturdy and bot look.
+7. Best use for indoor.
+8. Detects fire in 3 directions viz. left, right and center.
+9. It has 31 inch height, 10 inch of width and 11.5 inch of length.
+10. It has 130 rpm motor running speed
+11. It has water force of 4 to 6 cm .
+12. It has 8ms pump on time.
+13. It has 12.4v power supply.
+14. It has rechargeable 12v 2A battery.

 <table align="center">
   <tr>